Pseudomoaner/Alkahest/README.md

 Have immovable objects nullified the unstoppable force that is you?

-With new Alkahest-brand solvent, worry no more!
+With new Alkahest-brand image solvent, worry no more!
 Simply apply to the problem at hand, and watch it melt away before your eyes.

 Alkahest is effective against stubborn rock formations: